ranfysvalle02/bvr-py/README.md

             raise ValueError("Invalid method for splitting text.")

     def compute_embeddings(self, chunks):
+        """
+        Computes embeddings for each chunk.

+        Parameters:
+        - chunks (List[str]): List of text chunks.

+        Returns:
+        - np.ndarray: Embeddings of the chunks.
+        """
         # Validate chunks
         if not isinstance(chunks, list) or not chunks: raise ValueError("chunks must be a non-empty list of strings.")